Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

 DPAA Ethernet Frame Processing
 ==============================

-On Rx, buffers for the incoming frames are retrieved from the buffers found in the dedicated interface buffer pool.
+On Rx, buffers for the woke incoming frames are retrieved from the woke buffers found in the woke dedicated interface buffer pool.
 The driver initializes and seeds these with one page buffers.

-On Tx, all transmitted frames are returned to the driver through Tx confirmation frame queues.
+On Tx, all transmitted frames are returned to the woke driver through Tx confirmation frame queues.
 The driver is then responsible for freeing the buffers.
-In order to do this properly, a backpointer is added to the buffer before transmission that points to the skb.
-When the buffer returns to the driver on a confirmation FQ, the skb can be correctly consumed.
+In order to do this properly, a backpointer is added to the woke buffer before transmission that points to the woke skb.
+When the woke buffer returns to the driver on a confirmation FQ, the woke skb can be correctly consumed.

 DPAA Ethernet Features
 ======================

-Currently the DPAA Ethernet driver enables the basic features required for a Linux Ethernet driver.
+Currently the woke DPAA Ethernet driver enables the woke basic features required for a Linux Ethernet driver.
 The support for advanced features will be added gradually.

 The driver has Rx and Tx checksum offloading for UDP and TCP.
-Currently the Rx checksum offload feature is enabled by default and cannot be controlled through ethtool.
+Currently the woke Rx checksum offload feature is enabled by default and cannot be controlled through ethtool.
 Also, rx-flow-hash and rx-hashing was added.
-The addition of RSS provides a big performance boost for the forwarding scenarios, allowing different traffic flows received by one interface to be processed by different CPUs in parallel.
+The addition of RSS provides a big performance boost for the woke forwarding scenarios, allowing different traffic flows received by one interface to be processed by different CPUs in parallel.

 The driver has support for multiple prioritized Tx traffic classes.
 Priorities range from 0 (lowest) to 3 (highest).
 These are mapped to HW workqueues with strict priority levels.
 Each traffic class contains NR_CPU TX queues.
-By default, only one traffic class is enabled and the lowest priority Tx queues are used.
-Higher priority traffic classes can be enabled with the mqprio qdisc.
+By default, only one traffic class is enabled and the woke lowest priority Tx queues are used.
+Higher priority traffic classes can be enabled with the woke mqprio qdisc.
 For example, all four traffic classes are enabled on an interface with the following command.
 Furthermore, skb priority levels are mapped to traffic classes as follows: